monimiller/personal-site/data/blog/dbt-nested/dbt-cli-tutorial.md

 title: 'Choose Your Fighter: dbt Tutorial Edition'
 date: '2022-03-08'
 tags: ['dbt', 'data', 'dbt Cloud', 'dbt CLI', 'dbt tutorials', 'dbt setup']
-draft: true
+draft: false
 summary: Pits I fell into when completing the dbt Jaffle Shop tutorial and how to avoid them.
 images: ['/public/static/images/Phoebe.jpg']
 ---

 There is nothing I **despise** more than medium level decision making.
 Big decisions - no problem! _Pro and Con lists to the Rescue!_ Small decisions?
 Easy - I go with my gut and accept the difference between option A and option B is essentially negligible (ex: pizza is still an excellent dinner choice, no matter where you order it from).

 But, Medium decisions.
 Decisions that you may not have all the knowledge available at the time and run the risk of rework if you pivot.
 Those freak me out.
 What template should I use for my blog post when all my options integrate with VS Code and have great support communities?
-That took my four weeks of trial and error, just to end up with what I started on, six attempts later. **Medium decision making failure**.
+That took my four weeks of trial and error, just to end up where I started. **Medium decision making failure**.

 So, the purpose of this post is to try consolidate all the information available so that those new to dbt can make an informed medium decision about your dbt environment of choice between dbt _Cloud User Interface_ and the dbt _Command Line Interface_.
 Here's my hot takes on setting up both environments below, as well as some other instructions that would be beneficial during initial setup.